MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-resource-records.md

 ---
-description: Learn more about how to manage DNS resource records on Windows Server
+description: Learn more about how to manage DNS resource records on Windows Server.
 title: Manage DNS resource records using DNS server on Windows Server
 author: robinharwood
 ms.author: wscontent